Damir747/bigfrontend/README.md

 Notice that you are not required to return an array, but something iterable would be fine.

+48. search first index with Binary Search(possible duplicate array) JavaScript
+Algorithm
+Share

+easy  1157 accepted / 3561 tried

+This is a variation of 37. implement Binary Search (unique).

+Your are given a sorted ascending array of number, but might have duplicates, you are asked to return the first index of a target number.

+If not found return -1.

+note

+Please don't use Array.prototype.indexOf(), it is not our goal.

 100. detect circle in linked list
 JavaScript
 Algorithm